Topical Clusters

 Option B: Build from scratch

-2. Create clusters manually using the ➕ Add Cluster button
+2. Create clusters using the ➕ Add Cluster button

 3. Build topics within each cluster